-We understand the current asset allocation targets and ranges are based on asset liability modeling and asset allocation recommendations from New England Pension Consultants (NEPC).
-We further understand that these asset allocation targets and ranges were adopted by the Board of Trustees in September 2012 and that NEPC has indicated the following:
+We understand the current asset allocation targets and ranges are based on asset liability modeling and asset allocation recommendations from New England Pension Consultants (NEPC) adopted by the Board of Trustees in September 2012.
+We further understand that based on their 2015 capital market assumptions, NEPC has indicated the following expectations for NHRS' current asset allocation:

 - During the 5-7 year period:

-- o The expected rate of return is 7.3%;
+- o The expected rate of return is 6.31%;

-- o The standard deviation is 11.8%;
+- o The standard deviation is 12.55%; and

-- o The implicit inflation rate is 3.0%.
+- o The implicit inflation rate is 3.00%.

 - During the 30-year period:

-- o The expected rate of return is 8.0%;
+- o The expected rate of return is 7.48%; and

-- o The standard deviation is 11.8%:

-- o The implicit inflation rate is 3.0%.
+- o The implicit inflation rate is 3.25%.

-Board of Trustees September 13, 2013 Page 2
+Board of Trustees October 19, 2015 Page 2

 In determining the assumed rate of return for the actuarial valuation, we abide by the Actuarial Standards of Practice (ASOP) No. 27, Selection of Economic Assumptions for Measuring Pension Obligations, as prescribed by the American Academy of Actuaries.
+This ASOP has recently been revised effective for measurement dates on or after September 30, 2014.
+The June 30, 2015 actuarial valuation will be the first valuation under the new standard.

-Under ASOP No. 27, we determine the best estimate range for each economic assumption and then pick a single value within the best estimate range.
-For the investment return assumption we use the building block method which determines the assumed rate of return as the sum of inflation and real return assumption.

-However, for actuarial valuation purposes, we focus on the long term, which is similar to NEPC's 30-year period.
+Under ASOP No. 27, we determine a reasonable assumption for each economic assumption.
+The reasonable assumption must be appropriate for the purpose of the measurement, reflect the actuary's professional judgement, take into account relevant historical and current demographic data, reflect the actuary's estimate of future experience or the estimates inherent in the market data and have no significant bias.
+For the investment return assumption, we use the building block method which determines the assumed rate of return as the sum of inflation and real return assumption.
+For actuarial valuation purposes, we focus on the long term, which is similar to NEPC's 30-year period.